How software testing is done

-In successive weeks we have asked what software testing is and what the different types of software testing are.
-In line with this ‘back-to-basics’ format, today we outline how it is done and by whom, with some commonly held misconceptions about testing also tackled…
+In successive weeks we have asked what software testing is and then what the different types of software testing are.
+In line with this ‘back-to-basics’ format, today then we outline how it is done and by whom.
+We also then tackle some commonly held misconceptions about testing.

-We know that software testing is used to evaluate whether or not the subject satisfies the specified requirements.
-We know that the process uncovers errors, gaps, and anything else that does not adhere to the actual requirements.
+Software testing is used to evaluate whether or not the subject satisfies the specified requirements.
+The process uncovers errors, gaps, and then anything else that does not adhere to the actual requirements.
 But do we know how it is done, and who does it?

 How is testing done?

-The key to any test lies in understanding the requirements and then planning and preparation.
-Knowing exactly which type of testing is required and when it can be started are important factors, with testing carried out in different formats within the ‘Software Development Life Cycle’ (SDLC).
+The key to any test lies in understanding the requirements and then in the planning and preparation phases.
+Knowing exactly which type of testing is required and when it can be started are also important factors.
+Testing is then carried out in different formats within the ‘Software Development Life Cycle’ (SDLC).

-It is crucial that your test plan is solid and clearly laid out for all those involved.
+It is crucial that your test plan is solid and clearly laid out for all those involved so that they can then follow it.

 Steps of Software Testing